Taicanium/CCSim/KNOWN.md

 # Bugs

-There is an issue with lines of succession that causes random cousins to succeed instead of children born after a person takes the throne.
+There is an issue with lines of succession that causes random cousins to succeed instead of children born to the previous monarch after their succession to the throne.

+Populations are sometimes being created out of nothing upon independence instead of migrated from the parent country.
+This is a failsafe implemented on purpose, but it indicates -- well, the need for activation of the failsafe i.e. there is yet another issue with the independence event.

 # Possible Features